 2. Customer Satisfaction Score (CSAT)

-Customer satisfaction score, or CSAT, is a metric that is used to measure customer satisfaction with a particular feature of a product.
+Customer satisfaction score, or CSAT, is one of the top 10 agile metrics that is used to measure customer satisfaction with a particular feature of a product.
 CSAT operates on a scale of 1 to 3, 1 to 5, or 1 to 10.

 The higher the CSAT, the more likely the customers are to be satisfied with a particular feature.
 CSAT is an effective metric to assess the success of a single feature.